 Burping and slurping at the dinner table

 istock/DusanManic In China and Taiwan, burping is the highest form of flattery—it means you like the food!
 “The host considers the noise a compliment,” says Patricia Napier-Fitzpatrick, founder and president of the Etiquette School of New York.
 Slurping your noodles pays the same respect.
-Still, you should avoid these annoying eating habits
+Here are 15 tips from butlers for impeccable table manners.

 Arriving to a dinner date late

 istock/SolStock In India, it’s totally acceptable to show up to dinner 15 or 30 minutes behind schedule.
 Why?
 “They’re a little more relaxed about time than we are,” says Napier-Fitzpatrick.
 Unlike Western cultures, Indians value relationships with people over being punctual.
-Here are 50 etiquette rules you should always practice